Early Vox AC100 Amplifiers - the cathode biased AC80/100

 The earliest "thin-edged" amps

 Early AC80/100s, distinguished by their "thin-edged" boxes (more on these below) and copper control panels, are rare birds.
-Probably only around 120 were made, beginning at serial number 101 (Paul McCartney's) and ending somewhere close to 220 - the production run, such as it was, extending from December 1963 to around October 1964.
+Probably only around 120 were made, perhaps beginning at serial number 100 or 101 (Paul McCartney's was actually 150B) and ending somewhere close to 220 - the production run, such as it was, extending from December 1963 to around October 1964.
 Serial number 221, which was sold on ebay in 2007, survives in its original thick-edged box.
-See the images on this page.

 A detail from the Vox catalogue of early 1964, either January or February, showing the new Vox AC50 and AC100.
 Thanks to Martin Kelly for the image.